norecha/pokubot/README.md

   Your resolution is not right.
 If bot fails to automatically change it, you need to manually change values from registry.
 Google how to change resolution for bluestacks.
 You need to **restart** your bs(from system tray icon) after you change resolution.
 If it still looks wrong, restart your pc.
 * Not attacking, bot dies after first opponent.

     Change your in-game language to English.

+* Barracks are scrolling to dark barracks/spells instead of next barracks

+    Your first barracks was improperly configured.
+All settings are saved under %appdata%/PokuBot/config.properties.
+Delete this file and reconfigure.

 ###Donate